nanobox-io/nanobox-docs/source/cli/dev/deploy.html.md

 ---
 title: dev deploy
+description: The 'dev deploy' command deploys a built runtime into your local Nanobox container.
+All data services are provisioned and started.
 ---

-The `dev deploy` command deploys a [built runtime](/cli/build/) and/or [compiled code](/cli/compile/) into your local Nanobox container.
+The `dev deploy` command deploys a [built runtime](/cli/build/) into your local Nanobox container.
 All data services are provisioned and started.

 ### Usage
 ```bash